phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.2 - manifest to include readme hotfix

+* manually include README.md in MANIFEST.in to avoid build errors from pip

 ### 2.3.1 - pip install hotfix

 * removes m2r as an (unlisted) build-dependency.  m2r is only required to build the submission to submit to pypi, but is not required to install or run phoebe locally.